monarchs-ice/monarchs/docs/source/quickstart.rst

 MONARCHS will set "sensible" default values for any parameters that are not specified in the model setup script, aside from those that the model will not be able to run without - i.e. an initial firn profile, and meteorological data.

+You will notice that the firn profile is determined by an imported Python function from ``monarchs.DEM.create_DEM_GaussianTestCase``.
+A neat feature of our model setup file being a Python script is that you can freely generate any input firn distribution you want using Python code, as long as it is passed in as a 2D `numpy` array.
+This can be useful for testing, but also for generating realistic initial conditions using meshes that aren't supported by default (see the :doc:`dem` section of the documentation for more on this).

+A more detailed introduction to ``model_setup.py`` can be found in :doc:`MONARCHS_model_setup.
 You can see all of the possible ``model_setup`` variables in the :doc:`model_setup_reference` section of the documentation.
 This tutorial will not cover all of these, as many of them are for testing and debugging purposes.
-Many of these are related to the use of a Digital Elevation Map (DEM) to set the initial firn profile, and synchronising this to the input meterorological data.
+Many of these are related to the use of a digital elevation model (DEM) to set the initial firn profile, and synchronising this to the input meterorological data.
 This is covered more in the :doc:`dem` section of the documentation.

 Restarting a model run